MAIF/thoth/scribe-core/readme.md

 }
 ```

-The events needs to implement `Event`.
-Events are a sum type, in java we do this using an interface :
+The events need to implement `Event`.
+Events are a sum type, in java we can do this using an interface :

 ```java